JJ/hoborg/text/text.md

 hobos do when gathered around the fire.

 Now it was time to leave this jungle and deliver.
-Enough time had passed for any pursuer to quiet down and in a few hours he would be contacting the Pinkerton office in Tallahassee.
+Enough time had passed for any pursuer to quiet down and in a few hours he would be reporting at the Pinkerton office in Tallahassee.
 They would be taking care of him and the mech and he would get a few months of rest in his home base in Albuquerque.
+And he eventually would get to meet his parents and a few friends.

-He loaded Manuel in a buggy, secured it with ropes and covered it with burlap and blankets he'd gathered these days in the jungle.
-It was heavy, tiring work but the best way to go unnoticed when he walked to downtown.
+He loaded Manuel in a buggy, secured it with ropes and covered it with burlap pieces and blankets he had gathered these past few days in the jungle.
+It was heavy, tiring work best left to beast or to Manuel himself but the best way to go unnoticed when he made his way walking towards downtown.

-He left the switchyard to a convenient opening the hobos had shown him and started to drag the buggy towards the city.
-Nobody noticed him and nobody paid attention to him, he could be any collective farm  or factory worker doing an errand in the middle of the day.
-He passed armed guards, party officials in uniform, American refugees begging, being this town close to the border, it would not take long before they were picked up by guards and forcefully assigned some job somewhere.
-Quite a few cars surrounded by smoke plied the streets, but there were even more bicycles.
+He left the switchyard through a convenient opening the hobos had shown him and started to drag the buggy towards the city.
+Nobody noticed him getting out and nobody paid him any attention after that, he could be any worker from a collective farm  or factory  doing an errand in the middle of the day.
+He passed armed guards, party officials in uniform, American refugees begging, being this town close to the border; it would not take long before they were picked up by Guards and forcefully assigned some job somewhere.
+Quite a few cars surrounded by smoke plied the streets, but there were even more bicycles and more than a few horse-drawn carriages.

-From Railroad avenue he made a right in Neamathla street, where he noticed some armed mechs guarding the doors of the official buildings there.
+From Railroad Avenue he made a right in Neamathla street, where he noticed some armed mechs guarding the doors of the official buildings there.
 They had that tarnished look, and the legs, Manuel had had at the beginning of its life, but their arms ended in blunt guns and sharp bayonets.
 When he went past them, Manuel started to shake and move towards them with its wheels, all by itself.
-It was well tied and it didn't manage to get himself loose, but if he kept trying for a while he would probably manage to do it.
+It was well tied and it did not manage to worry himself loose, but if he kept trying for a while he would probably manage to do it.
 And the mechs were starting to turn their heads in their direction.
 That wasn't good.
-He started to hurry, but there was not much he could do with so many pounds in drag.
+He started to hurry, but there was not much he could do with so many pounds in tow.
 Pinkerton office was not so far away, at All Races and Boulevard St. a couple of blocks away, but he was seeing a few more mech guards and he doubted he could make it.